pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * Have you written your career plan?

 * What kind of professional courses would you like to take?
----

-Bob: What kind of feedback have you received from your colleagues?

-Ana: I got excellent feedback from my colleagues and I hope to get the same from you!

-Bob: Can you be more specific about the nature of the feedback you received?

-Ana: My team lead said that I was productive and effective over the last three months.
-And the customer mentioned that the client is happy working with me.

-Bob: What courses are you taking now?

-Ana: I've been participating in English courses and I am going to  start an SQL professional course.

-Bob: Are you getting enough [feedback,support] from the career development?

-Ana: Yes, I'm happy with the support I've been getting.

----

-Ana: Good morning!
-Have you had issues while working with your teams?

-Bob: Good morning!
-There are a lot of talented people on my team.
-I'm happy to be working with them.

-Ana: What kind of feedback have you received from your colleagues?
-By the way, I wrote some feedback for you.
-Have you read it?

-Bob: I got good feedback from my team mates.
-I got constructive feedback on what I can improve.
-And, of course, I read your feedback.

-Ana: I saw the feed back from your team and I think you should get a raise.
-I would like to suggest that we create a career plan for you now!

-Bob: Sounds good!
-I like hearing that I'm doing a good job and that I'm getting recognized.

----

 ## topic: career planning: verbs
 * anticipate